hobbsAU/terraform-hetzner-hcloud/README.md

 ### Conditional creation
 Sometimes you need to have a way to create resources conditionally but Terraform does not allow to use `count` inside `module` block.
-This module only creates resources if `_name` variables are set.
+This module only creates resources if any `_name` variables are set.

 The following example does not create any resources.

 ```hcl
 module "hcloud" {